gisquick/gisquick-doc/administrator-manual/user-management.rst

    exit()

-Then the new user can log in into Gisquick application.
+Then the new user can log in to Gisquick application.

 .. figure:: ../img/installation/login-screen.png